Pokerole-Software-Development/Pokerole-Obsidian-SRD/SRD/SRD-Pokedex/SRD-Haunter.md

 ---
 Ability1: Levitate
 Ability2: ''
+Baby: 'No'
+BookImageName: HOME093.png
+BookShinyImageName: HOME093_s.png
 BoxSprite: SRD-BoxSprite-haunter.png
+DexCategory: Gas Pokemon
+DexDescription: Haunter is a dangerous Pokemon. it will try to lick you with its tongue to steal your life away.
+If you get the feeling of being watched in darkness when nobody is around, it means a Haunter is there.
 EventAbilities: ''
 GenderType: ''
 HasForm: 'No'
+Height:
+  Deimeters: 16
+  Feet: 5.2
+  Meters: 1.6
 HiddenAbility: ''
 HomeSprite: SRD-HomeSprite-haunter.png
 Learnset: '[[SRD-Haunter-Learnset]]'
 Legendary: 'No'
 Name: Haunter
 Number: 93
+PrimaryEggGroup: Amorphous
+SecondaryEggGroup: ''
 Sprite: haunter.png
 Type1: Ghost
 Type2: Poison
+Weight:
+  Hectograms: 1
+  Kilograms: 0.1
+  Pounds: 0.2
 ---

 #PokeroleSRD/Pokedex